rish987/trackswitch-manuform/README.md

 ![Soldered TRRS](images/soldered-trrs.png)
-(You can see that I have already inserted these into the MCU holder but this isn't actually necessary, you can just use Blu-Tac to hold them in place while soldering like I did for the reset buttons above).
+(You can see that I have already inserted these into the MCU holder but this isn't actually necessary, you can just use Blu-Tack to hold them in place while soldering like I did for the reset buttons above).

-On the right side, we will actually need an extra ground pin, so fasion one of these short jumpers with a single socket on one end, and two pins on the other:
+On the right side, we will actually need an extra ground pin, so fashion one of these short jumpers with a single socket on one end, and two pins on the other:

 ![Double-probe](images/double-probe.png)